-Government funding for local authorities has fallen by an estimated 49.1% in real terms from 2010-11 to 2017-18.
-This equates to a 28.6% real-terms reduction in ‘spending power’ (government funding and council tax).
+Government funding for local authorities fell by around 50% in real terms from 2010-11 to 2017-18.
+This was the equivalent of a 28% real-terms reduction in ‘spending power’ (government funding and council tax).
 Follow this link for further detail and debate.

 The Political Relationship